-The Engage Community Forums are FREE events that provide valuable information about Gastro-Intestinal (GI) cancer to patients, survivors, carers, family members and the wider community.
+The Engage Community Forums were FREE events that provided valuable information about Gastro-Intestinal (GI) cancer to patients, survivors, carers, family members and the wider community.

 – Hear about the latest developments in cutting edge gastro-intestinal cancer research from leading medical oncologists

 – Understand the benefits and how to access clinical trials

 – Learn more about the impacts of a GI cancer diagnosis